piper-AI/decentralized_social_network/README.md

 # Decentralized_social_network
 Decentralized Social Network Project

 To test the project, we set it up to runs over ganache.
-The Debug mode use the wallet on ganache to create a user.
+The Debug mode use the wallet on ganache to create a user. we recommend to run it with the console on one side.

 Steps to set up the test mode:

 1. Start ganache.
 2. Open “index.html” and Press “Debug Start SocialContract” to start the social network
 3. Press “Sign up” button to create a user.